coder/backstage-plugins/plugins/backstage-plugin-coder/docs/guides/sdk-recommendations.md

 This guide assumes that you have already added the `CoderProvider` component to your Backstage deployment.
 If you have not, [please see the main README](../../README.md#setup) for instructions on getting that set up.

+## Quick-start

-### The main SDK hooks
+### The main hooks to use when working with the SDK

-There are three hooks that you want to consider when interacting with SDK functionality.
-These can be broken down into two main categories:
+There are about six main hooks that you want to consider when using the Coder SDK.These can be broken down into two main categories:

 #### Primitive hooks

-- `useCoderSdk`
+- `useCoderSdk` - Gives you the Coder SDK instance
-- `useCoderAuth`
+- `useCoderAuth` - Exposes properties and methods for examining/updating Coder auth state
+- `useQuery` (via Tanstack Query library) - Declarative querying
+- `useMutation` (via Tanstack Query library) - Imperative mutations
+- `useQueryClient` (via Tanstack Query library) - Lets you coordinate queries and mutations within the same query cache

 #### Convenience hooks

-- `useCoderQuery`
+- `useCoderQuery` (wrapper over `useQuery`)

-## Quick-start

 ## Accessing the SDK from your own custom React components